We have a unique opportunity to address anti-Black racism in Canada

 I was born and raised in Halifax, Nova Scotia, home to Canada's largest and oldest Black population.
 When I was born, Halifax was a very racially divided city with the south end being mostly white and wealthy, and the north end being mostly Black, working class and poor.
 My dad came from Trinidad to study and ended up in Dalhousie University medical school.

 As Dalhousie was in the south end, that's where we lived.
 I went to an almost all-white school where kids learned racism early and often.
-They referred to the north end's main street, Gottigen Street., as "gotta get a gun" street.
+They referred to the north end's main street, Gottigen Street, as "gotta get a gun" street.
 I also remember playing with kids in kindergarten or Grade 1 and having them sing, "Eenie meenie minie mo, catch a nigger by the toe ..."
 (At least they got the words to the song right as it apparently started as a song about catching runaway slaves.)

 We now have a unique moment in history to address anti-Black racism in Canada.
 People in power are suddenly eager to do things for Black folks.
 Black people should accept the offer and ask for everything they can get now, because these moments are fleeting.